D3lux3/ReaktorBirdnest/README.md

 ## Project structure

 - ### Dronepollservice
-    - Polls drone locations approximately everytime the data snapshot of monitoring equipment updates.
+    - Polls drone locations approximately every time the data snapshot of monitoring equipment updates.
     - Parses and validates polled snapshot XML data into JSON.
-    - Calculate's all the drone's violating the no fly zone.
+    - Calculate all the drones violating the no-fly zone.
     - Sends the violating drones to the backend.

 - ### Backend
-    - Recieves drone location data from the polling service.
+    - Receive drone location data from the polling service.
-    - Gets contact information for the pilots that drone's has violated the no fly zone.
+    - Gets contact information for the pilots that drones have violated the no-fly zone.
-    - Adds all of the pilots and their drone's to the database.
+    - Adds all of the pilots and their drones to the database.
     - Streams non-expired pilot and drone information to the frontend in a Server-sent event manner.
-    - Remove's clutter/expired information from the database every 5th minute.
+    - Remove clutter/expired information from the database every 5th minute.

 - ### Frontend
-    - Recieves necessary data from backend and displays it.
+    - Receives necessary data from the backend and displays it.
-    - Let's just say that the UI isn't the most fanciest, but it works :).
+    - Let's just say that the UI isn't the fanciest, but it works :).

 ## Installing / Getting started